pairshaped/curlingio-docs/docs/club-management/leagues.md

 If you would like to publicly show who has registered for a league or competition you can check this box.
 Only the curler's name, team or skip name, position, and lineup will be shown.
-No other information collected through custom fields or from the curler's profile will be shown.
+No other information collected through custom fields or from the profile will be shown.

 The reason to publish registrations is so that other members can see who has already registered, like a friend or family member, when they are deciding to register themself.
 Similar to a bulletin board at the club.